 One of my favorite stories in the category of “recording” is the Gordon Jenkins story.
 Somehow Wally connected us up to the famous arranger/composer Gordon Jenkins.
 At the time Jenkins was best known for working with Frank Sinatra and Ella Fitzgerald.
 Gordon lived in Malibu and had just built a recording studio at his home.
 As I recall somehow we were going to exchange some recording time - for him to learn how to use his equipment.
 Sounds reasonable eh?
 Anyway, we arrived at his home/studio, got set up and started getting mics and other equipment ready to go.
 Now I have to get a little technical.
 The Farfisa Combo Compact I was playing at the time had a built-in “reverb” unit.
 It was a “spring reverb” and hung underneath the keyboard where if you wanted to you could reach down and touch it.
 There would be no musical reason to do that, but if you happened to “tap” on it it makes a terrible crash sound.
 You’ve probably heard guitar players bang on their amps to get this sound.
 Anyway, it was getting boring waiting for everything to get setup, so I tapped on the reverb as a joke.
 Well Mr. Jenkins came running into the studio from the sound booth yelling “what did you do to my equipment??!!”
 He didn’t get the joke.
 Explanations were of no use, he hustled us out of the studio and we were not invited back.
 Here’s a sample of that sound.

 While pulling this together I found the documents below: a telegram confirming our travel arrangements to Hawaii for the Yardley Beauty Bash we did in Honolulu, and a ledger page from Dave Defore looking at Spring 1966, our first year together with Dave as drummer for the InRhodes.
 Just for fun, looked it up and the $20 a night we each got in 1966 is the equivalent of $131 dollars in 2019.
-Hey, I'll work for that!
+Hey, I'll work for that much today!